- User Guide for Cisco Security Manager 4.8

 To access the BTF Enable Rules Editor, right-click inside the work area of the Enable Rules table on the Traffic Classification tab and then select Add Row, or right-click an existing entry and select Edit Row.

-- BTF Drop Rules Editor
+Table 19-2 BTF Enable Rules Editor

 The interfaces or interface roles on which you want to enable the Botnet Traffic Filter.
 Enter the name of the interface or the interface role, or click Select to select the interface or role from a list, or to create a new role.
 An interface must already be defined to appear on the list.
-You can use the All Interfaces role object to enable botnet filtering globally (selected by default).
-If you configure an interface-specific classification, the settings for that interface override the global settings.
-Interface role objects are replaced with the actual interface names when the configuration is generated for each device.
-See Understanding Interface Role Objects. |

-Specifies the access-list to use for identifying the traffic that you want to monitor.
-If you do not specify an access list, by default you monitor all traffic.
 To specify the traffic that you want to monitor, click Select to the right of the ACL field to select an Access Control List object that identifies the traffic that you want to monitor.
 For example, you might want to monitor all port 80 traffic on the outside interface.
-For more information about Access Control List objects, see Creating Access Control List Objects. |
+For more information about Access Control List objects, see Creating Access Control List Objects.

 BTF Drop Rules Editor